alem-platform/foundation/creditcard/README.md

 Jusan Pay:539545
 ```

+Notice, that both `brands.txt` and `issuers.txt` enumerate different kinds of a card, where each line consists of two parts.
+First part is the name of the kind and the second is the number prefix (i.e. numbers the card starts with).
+The parts are separated by `:` (two dots) symbol.

 ### Feature: Issue

 The `issue` feature generates a random valid credit card number for a specified brand and issuer.